Financial Aid FAQs

 I am now a US Citizen but have an Alien Registration Number (ARN).
 Which box do I check on the FAFSA?

 - Check the U.S. Citizen box only if you have attained your U.S. Citizenship, do not give the ARN.
-Please be prepared to provide US Passport or Naturalization certificate for verification of your citizenship.
+Please be prepared to provide a US Passport or Naturalization certificate for verification of your citizenship.

 If I am an emancipated minor or in a legal guardianship, am I considered an independent student?